Skip to main content

 • Ensure AutoConfig is enabled in your Gunbot setup.

-• Adjust the given settings according to your requirements and save them in the autoconfig.json file.
-While our visual editor can technically create these jobs, using a code editor is usually simpler.
-If you plan to use AutoConfig frequently, becoming proficient in JSON syntax is advisable.
+• Adjust the settings and save them in autoconfig.json.
+The visual editor can create jobs, but a code editor is usually simpler.
+If you plan to use AutoConfig often, get comfortable with JSON syntax.

 • Your Gunbot setup should already include a stepgrid strategy for the addPairs job to function correctly.
-A stepgrid strategy set up.
-If absent, add a pair with default stepgrid settings via the Gunbot interface, save changes, then remove the pair.
+If it does not, add a pair with default stepgrid settings via the Gunbot interface, save changes, then remove the pair.

 The Plan

-To build a self-optimizing system for pair selection and rotation, we'll set up four AutoConfig jobs, each with a distinct role:
+To build a self-optimizing system for pair selection and rotation, set up four AutoConfig jobs:

 1. A job that scans the markets for volatile pairs and regularly adds new trading pairs if new 'slots' become free.